bcgov/wps/backend/packages/wps-api/src/app/sfms/TEMPERATURE_INTERPOLATION.md

 - Uses `WPSDataset` for resource management and GDAL operations
 - `WPSDataset.from_array()`: Creates output raster from NumPy array
 - `export_to_geotiff()`: Exports with LZW compression

+**Design Principles:**
+- **Decoupled IDW**: The `idw_interpolation()` function is intentionally decoupled from domain models
+  - Accepts generic lists of coordinates and values instead of domain-specific objects
+  - Can be reused for interpolating any spatial data (dew point, wind speed, etc.)
+  - Follows functional programming principles for better testability and reusability

 #### 2. `temperature_interpolation_processor.py`
 High-level processor for orchestrating the workflow.